Koohoko/epitope_diversity/README.md

 ## epitope_diversity

-This tool is used to calculate the diversity of specific epitope population within a NGS sample.
+This tool is used to calculate the diversity of specific epitope population **at haplotype levels** within a NGS sample.
 It accepts a alignment BAM file as input and returns Shannon entropy and nucleotide diversity of specified genomic regions.
+The application of this tool can be extended to any genomic regions, not only for immunological epitopes.
+Written in Rust, fast-running and memory-efficient.

 ### Usage
 ```